misterwalter/Diplomatic-Immunity/3_Steps.md

 - Ara - A passionate young girl with great mastery of knives and moons.

+- Santha - Ara's once-elder-now-younger sister.
+She used to run a gang of urchins, but she lost most of her ability in Deshton Reform.

 - Ixze - A teenage deserter trying to find zer way in the world.

 - Doktuh Dakog, MD - A doctor of great confidence and dubious skill.